OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Appendix

 \item \textit{``How many instances are there in total (of each type, if appropriate)?''}

-\textbf{A:} OmniEarth-Bench consists of seven spheres, with a total of 24,109 annotated data instances.
-Among them, the cross-sphere category contains 3,456 instances, the Human-activities sphere has 10,002 instances, the Biosphere has 6,221 instances, the Atmosphere has 6,395 instances, the Lithosphere has 2,131 instances, the Oceansphere has 1,374 instances, and the Cryosphere has 230 instances. \item \textit{``Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?''}
+\textbf{A:} OmniEarth-Bench consists of seven spheres, with a total of 29,855 annotated data instances. \item \textit{``Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?''}

-\textbf{A:} The images in OmniEarth-Bench are sourced from existing \cite{flood_pre,SatBird,CarbonSense,UBCv1,BHdataset,whu-ohs,XView,TreeSatAI,Penguin,OAM-TCD,TaxaBench,GLASS,MODIS,ROSID,HFP,MOPAD,SEVIR,DigitalTyphoon,ERA5,stead,TGS_Salt,MADOS,ERASSTv5,COMS,G02202,NSIDC-0079,PIOMAS,GIOMAS,CryoSat-2,IceBridge,ICESat-2} datasets, but all textual annotations were independently created by us.
+\textbf{A:} The images in OmniEarth-Bench are sourced from existing \cite{flood_pre}, \cite{SatBird}, \cite{carbonsense}, \cite{UBCv1}, \cite{BHdataset}, \citep{whu}, \cite{XView}, \cite{TreeSatAI}, \cite{Penguin}, \cite{OAM-TCD}, \cite{TaxaBench}, \cite{GLASS}, \cite{MODIS}, \cite{ROSID}, \cite{HFP}, \cite{MOPAD}, \cite{SEVIR}, \cite{DigitalTyphoon}, \cite{ERA5}, \cite{stead}, \cite{TGS_Salt}, \cite{MADOS}, \cite{ERASSTv5}, \cite{COMS}, \cite{G02202}, \cite{NSIDC-0079}, \cite{PIOMAS}, \cite{GIOMAS}, \cite{CryoSat-2}, \cite{IceBridge}, \cite{ICESat-2} datasets, but all textual annotations were independently created by us.

 \item \textit{``Is there a label or target associated with each instance?''}

 \textbf{A:} Yes, each instance has been annotated and quality-checked by specialized experts.

 \item \textit{``Is any information missing from individual instances?''}